johanbrook/johanbrook.com/src/posts/2018-09-09-cyclejs-styled-components.md

 slug: styled-components-vdom
 date: 2018-09-09
 excerpt: Learn how to create re-usable styled components in a virtual DOM.
 This post describes how one can use functional CSS (small, atomical classes) together with a higher order component and create pre-styled components.
-keywords:
-  - cyclejs
-  - virtual dom
+tags:
-  - typescript
+    - dev
-  - components
+    - javascript
     - css
-  - styled components
-  - functional css
 ---

 **At Lookback, we've recently tried out using CycleJS** for a web client code base.
 [CycleJS][1] is